 ►► “No Compute Cost When Idle ” - checked

-Also, Jenkinsfile Runner being only running for a duration of a build, you don’t have to manage Jenkins masters anymore, with plugin upgrades, security fixes, disk cleanup and all that sort of fun.
+Also, Jenkinsfile Runner being only running for a duration of a build, you don’t have to manage Jenkins controllers anymore, with plugin upgrades, security fixes, disk cleanup and all that sort of fun.

 ►► “Do not require server management ” - checked